Important Construction Updates About Our Campus Transformation — Read More

 -10 – 20 dB HL

 Children have hearing thresholds in the typical hearing range.
 A child with hearing sensitivity in the –10 to +20 dB range will detect the complete spoken speech signal even at soft conversation levels.
-However, typical hearing thresholds do not guarantee good ability to discriminate speech in the presence of background noise.
+However, typical hearing thresholds do not guarantee a good ability to discriminate speech in the presence of background noise.

 Slight